geoadmin/routing-graph-packager/README.md

 **Note**, you'll need **at least one PBF file** which covers all extents you ever want to generate graphs for (e.g. the full planet).

-It's actually beneficial if you supply more and smaller files if possible.
-When generating a job the first time, we use `osmium extract` to produce a PBF extract.
-We try to be smart here: we find the optimal PBF to extract from by looking at each PBF's area.
-I.e. if you want a London `bbox` generated and you have e.g. `europe-latest.osm.pbf` and `england-latest.osm.pbf` in `./data/osm`, we'll choose the latter, so it'll be faster to extract.
-The smaller the input PBF is (and the smaller the `bbox` with which to extract), the faster `osmium` operates.
-The extracted PBF for each job is cached, so that subsequent jobs can use it as input PBF.
-So, if a later job would be only Camden Town, we'd extract that from the London job's extracted PBF.

-All OSM PBFs will updated daily with the supplied `cron` script.

 ### Data sources

 This service tries to be flexible in terms of data sources and routing engines.
 Consequently, we support proprietary dataset such as from TomTom or HERE.

-However, all data sources **must be** in the OSM PBF format.
-We offer [commercial support](https://gis-ops.com/routing-and-optimisation/#data-services) in case of interest.
+However, all data sources **must be** in the OSM PBF format and follow the OSM tagging model.
+There is [commercial support](https://github.com/gis-ops/prop2osm) in case of interest.

 ### `POST` new job